 Certainly not John Grissinger, the retired Kansas City industrialist who bought Brian Head Resort sight unseen(!) in 2010.
-Back then, he didn’t know that owning a ski resort would turn into the most fun he’d ever had in his life:
+Back then, he didn’t know that owning a ski resort would turn into the most fun he’d ever had in his life.

-“It basically sounded like a good opportunity,” Grissinger chuckles.
+Life is funny sometimes.
+I mean, who would think “It basically sounded like a good opportunity,” Grissinger chuckles.
 “I’m not even a good skier.
 I’m a terrible skier, actually.”

 “It’s just a great way for me to get to know people and share something I love,” Grissinger says.